zstreeter/CHEM-210-AB-2020/Readme.md

 # Unix Setup
 * Package managers are extremely helpful and for Mac OS we will use MacPorts. https://www.macports.org/install.php.
-* Installing Molden for MacPorts
+* Installing Molden via MacPorts

     ``````shell
       $ sudo port install molden